 Ready in 30 minutes

-Asian on the menu?
-Try pairing with Gewurztraminer, Chenin Blanc, and Riesling.
+Asian works really well with Riesling, Gewurztraminer, and Chenin Blanc.
 The best wine for Asian food depends on the cuisine and dish - of course - but these acidic whites pair with a number of traditional meals, spicy or not.
+You could try Biltmore Estate Riesling.
+Reviewers quite like it with a 4.7 out of 5 star rating and a price of about 13 dollars per bottle.

 Heat a large skillet over medium heat and brown hamburger with garlic in the sesame oil.
 Drain most of the fat and add brown sugar, soy sauce, ginger, salt, pepper, and red peppers.
 Simmer for a few minutes to blend the flavors.
 Serve over steamed rice and top with green onions